 What tools or equipment will be available for pet owners to clean up after their animals?

 Waste bags and bins will be available in the pet areas.
 Hoses will be available for crew to use if required.
 If you have any concerns about the cleanliness of the pet areas, let any crew member know.

 What are the rules for aggressive dogs?

 Dogs with a bite history or that display aggressive behaviour are prohibited in any of our designated pet areas.
+At any time, BC Ferries reserves the right to ask that you and your pet leave the premises.
 All dogs must be on a leash no longer than 3 ft/1 m at all times.
 In the remote chance a customer is bitten by a dog, we have trained occupational first aid attendants on board.

 How can I provide my feedback about the new outer deck pet areas?

 - For easy access to the onboard Pet Area, you and your pet will board the ferry via the vehicle deck before vehicles are loaded